LLNL/shroud/docs/reference.rst

 debug
   Print additional comments in generated files that may be useful for debugging.
+  Useful to help identify which statement groups Shroud is using to create the wrapper.
   Defaults to *false*.

   If a function does not require a Fortran wrapper and can be called